Posted on behalf of The Nye Law Group on Nov 21, 2016 in Car Accidents

 The accident is being investigated by the South Carolina Multi-Disciplinary Accident Investigation Team.

 Statistics from the National Highway Traffic Safety Administration (NHTSA) show Thanksgiving is a dangerous time to be driving.

 According to the NHTSA, 341 Americans died in car accidents during the 2014 Thanksgiving holiday.

 If you plan to drive this Thanksgiving, follow these tips from the American Red Cross to reduce the risk of an accident:

-If you were injured or lost a loved one in a car accident, contact The Nye Law Group's experienced car accident lawyers for a free, no obligation legal consultation.
+If you were injured or lost a loved one in a car accident, contact an experienced Savannah car accident lawyer at The Nye Law Group for a free, no obligation legal consultation.